 Basic Trade Secret Definition: What You Must Prove To Win A Trade Secret Case

-However, to win a trade secret misappropriation case, a plaintiff must satisfy the preponderance of evidence established in both case law and the Uniform Trade Secrets Act.
+To win a trade secret misappropriation case, plaintiffs must satisfy the preponderance of evidence established in both case law and the Uniform Trade Secrets Act.

 Existence: In order to win a trade secret law case, plaintiffs must prove that the material under review was confidential information and that the defendant knew it was confidential information.

 Access: A plaintiff must prove that the defendant had access to the material.

 Notice: A plaintiff can’t win a case unless he or she can prove that the defendant knew the information was private and purposefully kept from public knowledge.

 Use: Claimants must prove that defendants used the trade secret under review.

 Mere W-2 status within an organization is not an automatic confidentiality contract.
 An additional agreement – that clearly outlines the parameters of a given trade secret – is needed to win in court.
 Without signed terms, a judge may deem that a trade secret, which was developed BY an employee, to be the property of an employee, not a company.